javalsai/rs-ezcache/README.md

 # Documentation

 The library is intended to be mainly documented through native cargo docs.
 These are deployed automatically by github actions to <https://javalsai.github.io/rs-ezcache/>.
-That is guaranteed to have the most updated information, so consider checking it out before relying on anything said elsewhere, it's likely outdated.
+Those are guaranteed to have the latest information, so consider checking those first as they are the most reliable source.

 # Contributing